sirikon/sirikon.me/modules/website/posts/0005-python-simplified-concurrency-guide.md

 ## [multiprocessing](https://docs.python.org/3/library/multiprocessing.html)

-Imagine executing the `python ...` command multiple times, but them having a way to talk with each other to sync and pass information.
+Imagine executing the `python` command multiple times, but them having a way to talk with each other to sync and pass information.

-Creating processes here mean creating actual operating system processes, each with it's own Python interpreter, memory, and all the overhead involved.
+Creating processes here mean creating **actual operating system processes**, each with it's own Python interpreter, memory, and all the overhead involved.

 Processes look all the same to the OS, and the OS will assign CPU time to each process by its own criteria.